andrew-codes/andrew.codes/content/posts/2014-07-08-software-craftsmanship/index.md

 ## Becoming a Software Craftsman

 Craftsmanship is an arduous journey without a final destination.
-However, there are a few regular exercises to get you started.
-First, practice by doing daily code katas.
+However, there are regular exercises to get you started.
+First, practice by doing a code kata every day.
 Each kata should take no more than 30 minutes to 45 minutes of your time.
 [Dave Thomas](http://pragdave.me) has a great place to start with code katas at [codekata.com](http://codekata.com).

 Empty your cup, or, in other words, be willing to begin again.
 Regardless of the years of experience accumulated, craftsmanship teaches the pursuit of improvement and that mastery is not static; rather a continual work in progress.
 You cannot refill your cup until you have emptied it of its contents.

 Do not be afraid to fail.
 Failure is nothing more than an opportunity to improve.
 Embrace failures as learning experiences instead.
-If you cannot fail, it is likely not worth doing.
+If you cannot fail, it isn't worth doing.